supershaneski/callcenter-simulator/README.md

 # Development

-This is an ongoing development...
+> This is an ongoing development...

+I will need to prepare a backend database to host at least the order items.
+This will enable me to be able to easily pull order items if needed.

 ## Functions